artsy/README/events/artsy-learns-to-code-v2.md

 - Passion to learn and try something new
 - An open mind
 - (Optional) Come with an idea of what they want to learn
+- (Optional) Come with an idea of how much time they'd like to commit to

 ## Expectations of Mentoring Engineers

-- Mentors should expect to spend 1-2 hrs a week of their time to meet regularly and answer questions async on slack
+- Mentors should expect to spend 1-2 hrs a week of their time to meet regularly and answer questions async on slack.
+- Mentors should come with an idea of how many weeks they'd like to commit to, but we recommend somewhere in the ballpark of 3-4 months, similar to the last ALTC.
+Actual timeline will be at mentor's discretion.
 - Mentors should feel empowered to come up with their own teaching plan (and ideally share it with the rest of the mentors!).
 Note: mentors should consider the extra time required to craft their own teaching plan.
-- Act as a resource for when learners have questions
+- Act as a resource for when learners have questions.
-- Act as a motivator for when learners get frustrated
+- Act as a motivator for when learners get frustrated.
   - Normalize frustration (https://www.youtube.com/watch?v=QYjPBcqo1-s)
 - If mentor group agrees to go the route of learning Processing.js, then the mentor should try to familiarize themselves with p5js, or at least follow along with the course.